Lilian Garcia: World Wrestling Federation/Entertainment (1999–2010)

 In June 2005, García began an on-screen romance with wrestler Viscera.
 The angle saw García propose to Viscera, stating that she wanted to marry him during the Vengeance pay-per-view on June 26.
-The angle ended at Vengeance when Viscera rejected Garcia in favor of The Godfather's Hos.
+The angle ended at Vengeance, when Viscera rejected Garcia in favor of The Godfather's Hos.
 The angle was briefly resurrected eleven months later when Viscera proposed to Garcia on the May 22, 2006, episode of Raw, but was interrupted by Umaga and his manager Armando Estrada before receiving an answer.
-García took part in her first major Diva publication in 2005 with the release of the Divas 2005 swimsuit magazine and related DVD Viva Las Divas of the WWE.
+Garcia took part in her first major Diva publication in 2005 with the release of the Divas 2005 swimsuit magazine and related DVD Viva Las Divas of the WWE.

 On the June 5, 2006, episode of Raw, Garcia (legitimately) suffered a sprained wrist when wrestler Charlie Haas inadvertently knocked her to the ground as she stood on the ring apron.
 One week later, the accident was metamorphosed into a storyline, with Haas incurring the wrath of Viscera.
 The storyline ended on the July 10, 2006, episode of Raw, when Viscera accidentally performed a Samoan drop on Garcia while confronting Haas.
 Garcia was removed from television for several weeks to sell the Samoan drop.

-García took part in her second major Diva publication in 2007 with the release of WWE Divas Do San Antonio, in honor of the WWE being in San Antonio for the Royal Rumble.
-On the April 2, 2007, episode of Raw, García was humiliated in the ring when her blue satin frilled skirt was torn off by Bobby Lashley, revealing her black lycra bikini panties after Vince McMahon attempted to hide his newly shaven bald head under her skirt.
+Garcia took part in her second major Diva publication in 2007 with the release of WWE Divas Do San Antonio, in honor of the WWE being in San Antonio for the Royal Rumble.
+On the April 2, 2007, episode of Raw, Garcia was humiliated in the ring when her blue satin frilled skirt was torn off by Bobby Lashley, revealing her black lycra bikini panties after Vince McMahon attempted to hide his newly shaven bald head under her skirt.
 The incident resulted in a large surge in searches for Garcia on the Internet, with searches for "Lilian Garcia" jumping 301% and becoming the fourth most searched-for term on the search engine Yahoo!.
 She returned to announcing on the July 2, 2007, episode of Raw after taking time off to recover from a skiing injury in which she tore the ACL in her right knee.
 She was not fully recovered as was evident from her only announcing the first two matches from the ring and the rest from the floor.
-On the August 6, 2007, episode of Raw, Garcia announced her new album entitled "Quiero Vivir".
-Lilian then started a feud with Jillian Hall, who claimed to be a better singer than Lilian.
+On the August 6, 2007, episode of Raw, Garcia announced her new album entitled ¡Quiero Vivir!.
+Garcia then started a feud with Jillian Hall, who claimed to be a better singer than he.
 The next week, she competed in WWE Idol, a parody of American Idol, in which she sang "New York, New York" by Frank Sinatra before being interrupted by Santino Marella.
-In addition to announcing on Raw and pay-per-view matches, Garcia also announced on WWE Superstars, making her first appearance on April 23, 2009.
+In addition to announcing on Raw and pay-per-view matches, Garcia also announced on Superstars, making her first appearance on April 23, 2009.
 During the last week of August 2009, Garcia celebrated ten years with WWE, becoming the organization's first and only "Decade Diva".